SangsooNam/CustomAndroidLint/README.md

 ![](images/java-library.png)

+### Set Dependency and Manifest Entry
 Once you finish it, you need to specify a lint-api dependency and a right manifest entry.
-Change `customlint/build.gradle` like below.
+Change `customlint/build.gradle` like below:

 ```
 apply plugin: 'java'